gohugoio/hugo/content/en/templates/template-debugging.md

 Note that Hugo will throw an error if you attempt to use this construct to display context that includes a page collection (e.g., the context passed to home, section, taxonomy, and term templates).

-## Why Am I Showing No Defined Variables?
+## Why am I showing no defined variables?

 Check that you are passing variables in the `partial` function: